-The student grievance officer or his/her designee shall notify the parties in writing when a complaint is not resolved informally at level one.
+The Student Grievance Officer shall notify the parties in writing when a complaint is not resolved informally at Level One.

-The grievant may, within ten (10) calendar days after receipt of the student grievance officer's or his/her designee's written notice, file with the student grievance officer or his/her designee a formal written grievance.
-The grievance shall contain the following information: the name and title of the person(s) against whom the grievance is directed, a statement of all known facts, documents and materials supporting the grievance, a list of individuals who have information pertinent to the grievance, and the relief sought by the grievant.
-All supporting documents, if any, shall be attached to the grievance as part of the grievance.
-The grievance shall also state the date it is filed and that it is being filed at "level two, step one."
+The Grievant may, within ten (10) calendar days after receipt of the Student Grievance Officer's written notice, file with the Student Grievance Officer a Grievance.
+The Grievance shall contain the following information: the name and title of the person(s) against whom the Grievance is directed, a statement of all known facts, documents and materials supporting the grievance, a list of individuals who have information pertinent to the grievance, and the relief sought by the Grievant.
+All supporting documents, if any, shall be attached to the grievance as part of the Grievance.
+The Grievance shall also state the date it is filed and that it is being filed at "Level Two, Step One."

-The grievance may be filed with the student grievance officer or his/her designee by regular mail, certified mail, or in hand.
-Thereafter, the student grievance officer or his/her designee shall deliver the grievance, and all supporting documents, if any, to the responding party within five (5) calendar days.
-If the responding party is unavailable at the time the grievance is filed, the student grievance officer or his/her designee shall use reasonable means to deliver the grievance within a reasonable period of time.
+The Grievance may be filed with the Student Grievance Officer by email, regular mail, certified mail, or in hand.
+Thereafter, the Student Grievance Officer shall deliver the Grievance, and all supporting documents, if any, to the Responding Party within five (5) calendar days.
+If the Responding Party is unavailable at the time the Grievance is filed, the Student Grievance Officer shall use reasonable means to deliver the Grievance within a reasonable period of time.

-The responding party shall forward a written level two - step one response to the student grievance officer or his/her designee within ten (10) calendar days of his/her receipt of the grievance.
-The student grievance officer or his/her designee shall deliver the written response to the grievant within five (5) calendar days of receipt.
+The Responding Party shall forward a written Level Two - Step One response to the Student Grievance Officer within ten (10) calendar days of his/her receipt of the Grievance.
+The Student Grievance Officer shall deliver the written response to the Grievant within five (5) calendar days of receipt.